MI2CAST/causalBuilder/documentation.md

 ##### 1.3.3 mod+pos
 Biological modification with information on the type of modification and the position.
 The position corresponds to the position of the modified amino acid in the entity.
 ##### 1.3.4 mod+res+pos
-Biological modification with information on the type of modification, the residue and the position
+Biological modification with information on the type of modification, the residue and, the position.

 <img src="{{site.url}}/images/documentation/biological_state.gif" id="gif" alt="Checked biologicalmodification with 'modification' selected"/>